-Yet it is both because and in spite of such battery chemistry that LIBs lead the way in rechargeable technology.
-Li-ion may not ever be fully renewable due to its ever-diminishing cathodes but, in the two to three years before the average LIB dies, it offers more power reliability than its competitors (such as NiCd).
+Yet it is both because—and in spite of—such battery chemistry that LIBs lead the way in rechargeable technology.
+Li-ion may not ever be fully renewable due to its ever-diminishing cathodes, but, in the two to three years before the average LIB dies, it offers more power reliability than its competitors (including nickel-cadmium, aka NiCd, batteries).

-This is as the latter lose their charge through a more problematic and immediate issue, the memory effect, whereas Li-ion does not show such signs of voltage depression until the later stages of its life.
+This is as the latter lose their charge through a more problematic and immediate issue, the infamous 'memory effect' (more accurately described as 'voltage depression'), whereas Li-ion does not show such signs of voltage depression until the later stages of its life.